ahmedorthiya/oward/README.md

-I have removed Payment method page because client in his file write he want to discuss this page with you
+I have removed Payment method page because client in his file write he want to discuss this page with you When you want to publish this website then uncomment the footer part where links is present then footer will automatically works fine when you upload this website